 Some patients are able to reverse their Type 2 diabetes in as little as three days using this, or a very similar protocol.
-18
+(18)

 Previously, some of the early warning diagnostic tests were explained; however, it may still not be clear how these tests are able to identify cells that are moving toward chronic disease.
 In many cases, cells go through five sequential stages of deterioration, as shown in the following illustration:

 Conventional medical tests usually detect changes in biochemistry at the dysfunction stage, or even later, when cells are mutated or already diseased.
 High blood pressure and high cholesterol are examples of identification at the dysfunctional stage, due to irregularities in blood chemistry or blood pressure.
 As previously stated, mammograms cannot detect tumors less than four billion cells in size.

-Such late detection of adisease makes it very difficult to use safe and effective natural treatments, although successful treatment is often still possible.
+(22)Such late detection of a disease makes it very difficult to use safe and effective natural treatments, although successful treatment is often still possible.
 In many cases of these late-stage diagnostic situations, invasive and less-effective treatments are often used, such as surgery, radiation, chemotherapy, or some other chemical intervention.

 At this point, doctors can utilize much safer and more effective treatment protocols to help these cells return to normal.
 A good example of this is the previously mentioned study where 50 percent of patients were able to get off of dialysis after taking 180 mg of CoQ10 for three months.
 In the case of these patients, a majority of cells were likely still in the stressed, weakened, or dysfunctional stage of deterioration, and could be rehabilitated enough to allow removal from dialysis.